 Contract clause

-FAR 22.1408 requires the inclusion of the Equal Opportunity for Workers with Disabilities clause in most contracts over $15,000, with specific exceptions and waiver provisions.
+Include the Equal Opportunity for Workers with Disabilities clause in all contracts over $20,000 unless specific geographic or waiver exceptions apply.

 Overview